 - A holistic, whole-school approach: The research suggests that the most effective programs are those that involve all members of the school community, including parents and carers, and foster a culture of student wellbeing, positive relationships and a norm of diversity and inclusion.
 An anti bullying policy is important for developing a shared understanding of the school’s response to bullying, including clear reporting procedures.

 - A focus on social and emotional learning (SEL): Research indicates that classroom-based social and emotional learning (SEL) programs are an important component of anti bullying programs for schools.
 Social and emotional learning (SEL) is generally focused on five interrelated areas: self-awareness, self-management, social awareness, relationship skills and responsible decision-making.
 Teachers can promote positive behaviours in the classroom by teaching self-regulation, empathy, perspective-taking and social problem-solving skills.
-Learn more about social and emotional learning (SEL) on our Student Wellbeing page.
+Learn more about social and emotional learning (SEL) on our Student Wellbeing Guide for Schools.

 - Support and professional development for school staff: Teacher and staff training is an important component of effective anti bullying programs.
 Ongoing professional learning should be provided to pre-service and in-service teachers, to help build their capacity and confidence in responding to bullying and cyberbullying incidents, and develop their understanding of the factors contributing to bullying in Australian schools.

 - Systematic program implementation and evaluation: The most effective anti bullying programs are those that are implemented carefully, deliberately and systematically, and are regularly monitored and evaluated by school leaders.
 While school wide bullying programs can be time consuming and complicated to implement, the research shows that this is time well spent.